hannemann/php-transcode/README.md

 1. Concat
 2. Optionally scale to desired width
 3. If not scaled remux to mkv or mp4
-4. Use Clipper to mark parts to be keeped
+4. Use Clipper to mark parts to be kept
 5. Transcode

 ## Single file